input-output-hk/partner-chains-smart-contracts/docs/Specification.md

   }
 ```

-Merkle roots are stored on-chain, using `MPTRootToken`s, where the `tokenName` is the Merkle root.
-These tokens must be at the `MPTRootTokenValidator` script address.
+Merkle roots are stored on-chain, using `MerkleRootToken`s, where the `tokenName` is the Merkle root.
+These tokens must be at the `MerkleRootTokenValidator` script address.

 **Redeemer:**